 An acute mesenteric arterial embolism is of myocardial origin in most cases.
 Classic causes include atrial thrombi, mural thrombus following a myocardial infarct, atrial fibrillation, mycotic aneurysms, or thrombi from atherosclerotic plaques.

-Acute mesenteric arterial thrombosis is usually due to visceral atherosclerosis.
+Arterial thrombosis of the superior mesenteric artery is usually due to visceral atherosclerosis.
 Symptoms typically do not appear until all the branches of the mesenteric artery are blocked.
 The thrombus results in a gradual decrease in blood flow and over time the patient develops abdominal pain after eating.
 If not recognized, the bowel can become necrotic.
+Elevated serum lactate may be found due to bowel ischemia.
+Emergent CT Angiogram of the abdomen is indicated if one suspects acute mesenteric ischemia.

 Nonocclusive mesenteric ischemia results in decreased perfusion of the bowel.
 It may be due to septic shock, a myocardial infarct, hypovolemia, or the use of high doses of vasopressors which can cause vasoconstriction.